leptonai/leptonai/README.md

 ## Writing your own photons

-Writing your own photon is simple: write a python Photon class and decorate functions with `@Photon.handler`.
+Writing your own photon is simple: write a Python Photon class and decorate functions with `@Photon.handler`.
 As long as your input and output are JSON serializable, you are good to go.
 For example, the following code launches a simple echo service:

 ```python
 # my_photon.py